datocms/structured-text/packages/html-to-structured-text/README.md

   >;
   // Array of allowed marks.
   allowedMarks: Mark[];
-  // Properties in this object are avaliable to every handler as Context
+  // Properties in this object are available to every handler as Context
   // is not deeply cloned.
   global: GlobalContext;
 }